 In 2015 I was appointed as a Research Associate at the Research Department of Pharmaceutics of the University College London (UCL) School of Pharmacy, and participated in an ambitious consortium project aiming to develop antibody-bearing nanoparticles that could be delivered to the brain via the intranasal route.
-While at this position, I conducted pharmacokinetic studies on the intranasal-to-brain delivery of nanoparticles in rodents, and undertook teaching training through courses offered by the UCL Centre for Advancing Learning and Teaching.
-Following my resignation from this appointment (2016), I had the honour to serve as a Research Assistant to Professor Tilli Tansey OBE at the Wellcome Trust-funded History of Modern Biomedicine Research Group of the Queen Mary University of London, and to contribute to the Group’s research activities and editorial work on the Witness Seminar transcript series entitled “Wellcome Witnesses to Contemporary Medicine”, and the interview transcripts’ compiling “Voices of Modern Biomedicine” series.
+While at that position, I conducted pharmacokinetic studies on the intranasal-to-brain delivery of nanoparticles in rodents, and undertook teaching training through courses offered by the UCL Centre for Advancing Learning and Teaching.
+Following my resignation from that appointment (2016), I had the honour to serve as a Research Assistant to Professor Tilli Tansey OBE FMedSci at the Wellcome Trust-funded History of Modern Biomedicine Research Group of the Queen Mary University of London, and to contribute to the Group’s research activity and editorial work on the witness seminar transcript series entitled “Wellcome Witnesses to Contemporary Medicine” and the interview transcripts’ compiling “Voices of Modern Biomedicine” series.